 Whether they’re a new customer, a returning customer, or a brand advocate with one of the most active accounts in your database, chatbots can be set up to draw on relevant data sets and greeting site visitors in a way that’s unique to them, helping you improve your brand equity and make your customers feel more at home.

-From simply using their name to say ‘hi’ to offering an exclusive discount on a product they’ve been showing interest in, there are countless unique ways that your chatbot can be set up in order to align their interactions with a customer’s personal profile.
+From simply using their name to say ‘hi’ to offering an exclusive discount on a product they’ve been showing interest in, there are countless chatbot best practices that your chatbot can be set up in order to align their interactions with a customer’s personal profile.

 Though these may seem like subtle touches on the surface, personalisation in marketing is becoming increasingly important to modern consumers, and by starting it from the early stages of the customer journey, you’ll be able to reap the benefits further down the line.